Pylons/pyramid_cookbook/authentication.rst

 to supply you with a user *id* (via ``pyramid.security.authenticated_userid``).
-You don't want to create a function that takes accepts a request object and returns a user object from your domain model for efficiency reasons, so you want the user object to be omnipresent as ``request.user``.
+You don't want to create a function that takes accepts a request object and returns a user object from your domain model for efficiency reasons, and you want the user object to be omnipresent as ``request.user``.

 You've tried using a ``NewRequest`` subscriber to attach a user object to the